Test your Policies here

 Target Population

-We acknowledge that some of the policies are already in partial implementation in the country, despite presenting room for improvement.
+We acknowledge that some of the policies are already in partial implementation in the selected country, despite presenting room for improvement.

 Clear Selection